awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/developer-guide.rst

 Developer Guide
 ---------------

+The doc is a guidance for developers only.
 The project is set up using ``poetry`` to make easier for developers to jump into the project.